blacksun1/snpt/README.md

 ##<a id="uninstall"></a>Uninstalling snpt

-First run `snpt` to find the location of snpt's config file.
+First run `snpt` to find the location of Snpt's config file.

-Once you have deleted the config file you can uninstall snpt by running:
+Once you have deleted the config file you can uninstall Snpt by running:

 ```bash
 npm uninstall -g snpt